doomvox/raku-study/notes/meeting_2022jun05.md

     3.  how can you resolve that contradiction?

-        1.  roast test creates temp files in current directory
+        1.  try this: roast test creates temp files in current directory

 3.  recent weekly challenges that weren't number theory trivia for once